Turkish bourse shuts for five days, cancels trades after earthquake | Headlines

 "They'll have to reopen at some point and allow trades to take place.
 Waiting delays the inevitable price changes," said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 "Reopening and then cancelling trades seems unorthodox, but there have been a lot of unorthodox things coming out of Turkey."

+Index provider FTSE Russell said its indexes will reflect Tuesday's close when trading resumes next week and they are monitoring for further closures.
+Its guidance shows FTSE could extend this for up to 20 trading days.
+MSCI did not respond to a request for comment.

 Meanwhile, domestic investors started an online petition calling for the reversal of all trades that took place since Monday.
-The petition received over 9,400 signatures within hours, beyond its goal of 7,500.
-"We call for the reversal of all trades that took place on Borsa Istanbul as of February 6, 2023 and the closure of the exchange during the national mourning period," read the petition.
+"We call for the reversal of all trades that took place on Borsa Istanbul as of February 6, 2023 and the closure of the exchange during the national mourning period," read the petition, which received over 10,000 signatures within hours.

 The quakes have forced major corporations like BP to declare force majeure in their disaster zone operations in southern Turkey.
 Turks beset for years by soaring inflation and currency crashes have piled into the country's stocks in recent months, lifting the main index by 200% last year.